 She is just as tired, cranky, and scared as I am, but is much better at handling this type of life upheaval.
-I glance at the questionnaire and imagine marking down “yes” after “yes” with a #2 pencil.
+I glance at the questionnaire and imagine marking down yes after yes with a #2 pencil.

 Of the fathers studied during the period between the first trimester and first year of the baby’s life, 10.4 percent of dads were depressed, compared to 4.8 percent of men who are depressed but without children.

-Oh, and according to MSNBC, “Rates are even higher in dads who work from home or stay at home.”
+Oh, and according to MSNBC, Rates are even higher in dads who work from home or stay at home.
 Ding ding ding!

-Postpartem Depression in men is real.
+Postpartum Depression in men is real.

-“Men tend to experience depression more in terms of agitation and irritation than tearfulness and sadness,” explains Dr. Sara Rosenquist, author of After the Stork: The Couple’s Guide to Preventing and Overcoming Postpartum Depression.
+Men tend to experience depression more in terms of agitation and irritation than tearfulness and sadness, explains Dr. Sara Rosenquist, author of After the Stork: The Couples Guide to Preventing and Overcoming Postpartum Depression.

 What if I just left him and went to bed?
 Threw my hands up, packed a bag, checked into a hotel and came back for his second birthday when most of the hard stuff was over?

 What if I left him at the door of a police station or in an ER?
 How mad could his mother get?
 What if, in a moment of panic or exhausted idiocy, I did something to hurt the baby?

 As much as I love my kid, life has been hell for the past four months.
 It’s one reason I started a blog writing Post-its about new fatherhood.

-Obviously, men don’t give birth, but as modern fathers take an increasingly larger role in parenting, the sleep deprivation, lack of exercise, unfamiliar schedule, and loneliness are surely weighing on us more and more.
+Obviously, men don’t give birth, but as modern fathers take an increasingly larger role in parenting, sleep deprivation, lack of exercise, unfamiliar schedule, and loneliness are surely weighing on us more and more.

 I can’t be the only one reading the pamphlets about women and postpartum depression and noticing I have most of the symptoms.
-And hopefully those other guys will read this article and realize they’re not alone.
+And hopefully, those other guys will read this article and realize they’re not alone.

 Sure, I still get sad, depressed, or overwhelmed with a brief feeling of suffocation, but I’m learning to ride it out.
 The moments with my son where he interacts, reaches for me, and smiles so huge he might get premature laugh lines those makeup for the occasional thoughts of what the hell happened to my life?